4 Spring Cleaning & Maintenance Tips for Your Shed and Garage

 by Dakota Storage Buildings, on March 01, 2017

-Are you ready for spring yet?
-March 20 will be here before you know it!
+Are you ready for spring cleaning?
+The first day of spring will be here before you know it!

-Here are 4 tips to help you prep your garage or shed this spring for summer-long enjoyment.
+Here are 4 spring cleaning tips to help you prep your garage or shed for summer-long enjoyment.